Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 - Average UK restaurant POS systems cost several hundred pounds monthly fully loaded

-- Start with a free cheap restaurant POS system, upgrade only when limitations cost you real money
+- Start with a free system, upgrade only when limitations cost you real money

 Weekly Action: Audit Your Current Setup